Premier League standings: Latest on every PL team for 2019-20

 With 92 games remaining in the 2019-20 Premier League season, there is plenty to play for up and down the league and the standings are extremely tight.

-Liverpool’s lead is absolutely stunning, even if you haven’t forgotten it: they have a staggering lead over Man City, with the reigning champions and current second-place side boasting a match-in-hand.
+Liverpool have wrapped up the Premier League in stunning fashion over Man City, with the reigning champions and current second-place side eager to focus on cup competitions.

 Three of the top four should stay there unless Leicester City’s form dips considerably, but the race for fourth and fifth should be fierce.
 We may know whether fifth is a Champions League place after scheduled June 8-10 meetings to hear Man City’s appeal over its European ban.